rnner900/BlockCertify/README.md

 3. Run `npm run dev` to launch the `lite-server`
 4. Connect to the Frontend with Metamask in your Browser [(step-by-step guide,](https://github.com/mkqavi/dhbw-truffle-project#connect-to-frontend-in-browser) do step 1-5) and import your ganache account data into Metamask by its private key

+## Testing
+Most of the functions of the smart contract is tested.
+To run the tests make sure ganache is running and your smart contract is migrated on the blockchain.
+After that run `truffle test` to excecute the tests. ([You can see the test results here](TestResults.png))

 ## Developers
 Group 4 of Blockchain course at DHBW Stuttgart: